Laf111/CEMU-Batch-Framework/README.md

 - **How BatchFw will mess around with CEMU accounts (> 1.15.19) ?**

     - Same as it does with earlier version.
-All users use the 8000001 and so are be able to use their saves on versions earlier than 1.15.19.
+All users use the 8000001 and so can use their saves on versions earlier than 1.15.19 (which introduced accounts).
 When imptoring Exporting games, you can choose source/target accounts to use

 ## Recommendations: